hariscats/recall-gpt/README.md

 # AI Learning Assistant

 An AI-powered learning assistant app that implements active recall and spaced repetition techniques to optimize learning and retention.
-This is a minimal sample implementation to demonstrate the core concepts.

 ## Project Overview

 This project provides a simplified starting point for building an AI-powered learning assistant.
-The application demonstrates:
+The app demonstrates:

 - Backend API built with FastAPI
 - Frontend UI built with React